Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Redshifts

-and (b) the fraction of outliers, $\eta$, which quantifies the proportion of sources whose redshift estimates deviates significantly from their corresponding spectroscopic redshift.
+and (b) the fraction of outliers, $\eta$, that quantifies the proportion of sources whose redshift estimates deviate significantly from their corresponding spectroscopic redshift.
 Specifically, this is defined as the fraction of objects for which

-We evaluated the performance of the photo-$z$s by comparing them to the spec-$z$s, as shown in \cref{fig:zp_zs}.
-For the subsample of sources with $r$\,<\,21.5, which corresponds to the brighter and more reliable sources in our data set, we find that the fraction of outliers is approximately 5\%, with a $\sigma_{\rm{NMAD}}$ of roughly 0.04 as opposed to $\eta = 22.5\%$ and $\sigma_{\rm{NMAD}} = 0.065$ observed for the entire sample.
-Additionally, the catastrophic outliers at $z_{\rm phot}>4$ are faint, galaxy-dominated objects ($r$\,>\,24) with large photometric errors in LS10.
-In scientific studies involving photometric redshifts, it is crucial to account for such uncertainties and in turn, photometric redshift algorithms should therefore make sure to provide reliable errors. {\tt{PICZL}} achieves this effectively as discussed in detail in \cite{Roster24}.
-In the right panel of \cref{fig:zp_zs} this is evidenced by the smaller errors closely tracing the identity line, while larger errors appropriately account for sources of uncertainty.
+We evaluated the performance of the photo-$z$s by comparing them to the spec-$z$s, as shown in the middle panel of \cref{fig:zp_zs}.
+For the subsample of bright sources with $r$\,<\,21.5, corresponding to those that have smaller photometric errors within our dataset, we find a fraction of outliers of 5.4\%, with a $\sigma_{\rm{NMAD}}$ of roughly 0.04 as opposed to $\eta = 15.7\%$ and $\sigma_{\rm{NMAD}} = 0.06$ observed for the entire sample.
+The catastrophic outliers at $z_{\rm phot}>4$ appear as faint ($r$\,>\,24), galaxy-dominated objects with larger photometric errors in LS10 and highly degenerate PDZs.
+In scientific studies involving photo-$z$s, it is crucial to account for such uncertainties and in turn, photo-$z$ algorithms should provide reliable error estimates. {\tt{PICZL}} achieves this effectively as shown in the right panel of \cref{fig:zp_zs}, with small errors closely following the identity line and larger ones capturing photometric uncertainties.
+Despite occasional higher uncertainties, point estimates remain robust, ensuring that for applications such as luminosity functions, the entire PDZs remain valuable.

-In \cref{fig:5.1}, we present the cumulative distribution of CTP \IE band magnitudes along with the respective fractions of sources with spectroscopic and/or and photometric redshifts.
-The figure reveals that the sample is almost complete in redshift up to around $\sim \IE \leq 21$.
-For fainter sources, photo-$z$ estimation is either not possible due to the limited number of photometric data points and significant errors, or the source, though clearly detected in \Euclid, is not visible in LS10 due to its shallower depth.
-In the future, when we have upgraded {\tt{PICZL}} to be applied to \Euclid images and have integrated data from the Legacy Survey of Space and Time \citep[LSST;][]{Ivezi2019}, photometric redshifts for AGN in \Euclid will dramatically improve.
+In \cref{fig:5.1}, we present the cumulative distribution of CTP \IE band magnitudes along with the corresponding fractions of sources for which spec- and/or and photo-$z$s from {\tt{PICZL}} are available.
+The figure demonstrates that redshift completeness is very high up to around $\sim \IE \leq 22$, beyond which the availability of reliable photo-$z$ estimates begins to decline.
+In addition to spectroscopic selection effects, this is due to fainter sources which, while clearly detected in \Euclid, often lack sufficient optical coverage or exhibit photometric uncertainties too large to yield robust photo-$z$ values.
+Future releases of {\tt PICZL}, adapted to directly process \Euclid imaging and incorporating the deeper and more complete photometry expected from the Legacy Survey of Space and Time \citep[LSST;][]{Ivezi2019}, will markedly enhance photo-$z$ performance for fainter AGN.